dmroeder/powerflex_write/README.md

 __Note:__ The "Generate VFD Files" was purpose written for our drive naming convention.
 This feature will find all I/O tree modules that start with "VFD" and generate a file with just the IP address settings in it.
-I genereally use this tool to only write the IP address settings, then I load the reset of the parameters from Studio5000.
-In the future, I may add a entery so you can specify a prefix to search for.
+I generally use this tool to only write the IP address settings, then I load the reset of the parameters from Studio5000.
+In the future, I may add an entry so you can specify a prefix to search for.

 ## Requirements
 - python 3